kwaldenphd/apis-python/README.md

 [Click here](https://colab.research.google.com/drive/1YF9TZcaZIE61I3TgyMm8jf1_AzWmaHGv?usp=sharing) to access the lab notebook template as a Jupyter Notebook (Google Colab, ND Users)

-Q1: What are we seeing in the browser or in this sample JSON?
-Some of the specific fields (or name-value pairs)?
-What do we think this data might look like when we bring it into Python, or what are some things we could do with this data in Python?
+Q1: Describe what you see in this sample JSON.
+What are some of the name-value pairs?
+What can you tell about how the data is structured?
+What do we think this data might look like when we bring it into Python?
+You ARE NOT required to have code as part of this answer.

 Q2: Describe how a web API works in your own words.
+What are the core components and how do they work together or interact?

 Q3: Build code + comments that accomplish the following tasks:
 <ol type="a">